 - User experience skills

-How to Start a Career in Marketing: 3 Tips
+How to Start a Career in Marketing: 3 Tips To Land Your First Entry-Level Job

 There are many pathways to starting a career in marketing.
 You might begin with an entry-level role or internship, work as a freelancer, or leverage transferable skills from experience in other business functions such as sales, business development, customer service, or product development.

-Whatever your background, you’ll need a willingness to learn new marketing skills and a problem solving mindset.
+But whatever your background, you’ll need a willingness to learn new marketing skills and a problem solving mindset.

 "Technical skills are teachable, attitude is another matter."